The following is a sponsored post by Commune / The Content Optimization Company™.

 - 18 Ways to Make Your Dog Smile

 Why the eye-drawing power?
-Because lists explicitly tell your reader what to expect.
+Because lists explicitly tell your reader

 Still Doubtful?
 Write a How-To